-MEMBERSHIP APPLICATION Deadline -March 1, 2023
+MEMBERSHIP APPLICATION Deadline -March 1, 2025

-- 1. If you are a person with an intellectual or developmental disability, please briefly describe your disability. - 2.
-If you are a parent or guardian of a child/adult with an intellectual or developmental disabilities, please list age(s) and disabilities. - 3.
-If you are representing an agency/organization, please state the name and location of the organization you are representing. - 4.
-Why do you want to be on the Council?
+Name e (please print): Comp olete Mailing Address: Daytiı me Phone Number: Email l: Mark the category or categories that you represent: Person with an Intellectual or Developmental Disability Person with an Intellectual or Developmental Disability who currently or previously lived at the SD Developmental Center Parent or guardian of an adult with mentally impairing developmental disabilities who cannot advocate for themselves and currently or previously lived at the SD Developmental Center Parent or guardian of an adult with mentally impairing developmental disabilities who cannot advocate for themselves and receives services from a Community Support Provider Parent or guardian of a child (under age 18) with an Intellectual or Developmental Disability Representative of a community-based service provider 1.
+If you are a person with an intellectual or developmental disability, please briefly describe your disability.
+2. If you are a parent or guardian of a child/adult with an intellectual or developmental disabilities, please list age(s) and disabilities.
+3. If you are representing an agency/organization, please state the name and location of the organization you are representing.
+4. Why do you want to be on the Council?

-- 5. What are your specific concerns/interests in disability issues? - 6.
-What strengths do you bring to the Council? - 7.
-Can you commit to four quarterly meetings (maximum of 2 days each) per year? - Yes Advance dates and locations are necessary to schedule other activities. - Maybe Other obligations may take precedence. - No If no, please comment on how the Council can ensure your ability to participate. - 8.
-Are there any accommodations you will need to participate as a Council member?
-If yes, describe accommodations needed (accessible transportation/room, personal care provider, interpreter, facilitator, special dietary requirements, etc.) - 9.
+5. vvnat are your specific concerns/interests in disability issues?
+6. What strengths do you bring to the Council?
+7. Can you commit to four quarterly meetings (maximum of 2 days each) per year?
+Yes - Advance dates and locations are necessary to schedule other activities.
+Maybe - Other obligations may take precedence.
+No - If no, please comment on how the Council can ensure your ability to participate.
+8. Are there any accommodations you will need to participate as a Council member?
+If yes, describe accommodations needed (accessible transportation/room, personal care provider, interpreter, facilitator, special dietary requirements, etc.) 9.
 Please list any involvement you have had with community organizations, disability organizations or types of experience you have had in advocating for people with developmental disabilities.
-(Membership in other organizations is NOT a requirement.) - 10.
-Please tell us a little about yourself and your family.
+(Membership in other organizations is NOT a requirement.)
+10. Please tell us a little about yourself and your family.
 11. How did you learn about the South Dakota Council on Developmental Disabilities?

-Signature & Date:

-If you have any questions, please contact the Council Office at 605-773-6369 or 1-800-265-9684.
+Signat ture & Date: If you have any questions, please contact the Council Office at 605-773-6369 or 605-408-1656.

-Return application to: SD Council on Developmental Disabilities, 2520 E Franklin Street, Suite 4, Pierre, SD 57501 or by email to arlene.poncelet@state.sd.us
+Return application to: SD Council on Developmental Disabilities, 811 E. 10th Street, Suite 21, Sioux Falls, SD 57103 or by email to jessica.lamb@state.sd.us